-Vaginismus is a condition in which the vagina tightens or spasms in response to penetration, causing discomfort, pain and often prevents sexual activity, with it effecting between 0.5-1% of women (Simons, & Carey’s 2001) 10’s of thousands of women in the UK are prevented from enjoying a full sex life by something which for most can be cured.
+Vaginismus is a condition in which the vagina tightens or spasms in response to penetration, causing discomfort, pain and often prevents sexual activity.
+A number of potential causes have been forwarded.
+Vaginismus effects between 0.5-1% of women, (Simons, & Carey’s 2001) meaning 10’s of thousands of women in the UK are prevented from enjoying a full sex life by something which for most can be cured.

 2) Pelvic floor exercises – Widely used in sex therapy, research into pelvic floor exercises for Vaginismus is in its early days (Reissing et al 2013) but has demonstrated additive benefits to dilator therapy (see in systematic desensitisation).

-3) Systematic Desensitisation – This is the graded exposure to vaginal penetration, often by the use of a series of different sized dilators (essentially dildos) or the insertion of fingers (1finger, then 2 fingers etc).
-This is accompanied by relaxation exercises to counter the tensing which accompanies vaginismus and often new thought patterns.
-Most commonly the relaxation and new thoughts are taught in a session with a hypnotherapist of Cognitive behavioural therapist and then put into practice in private at home.
-Success rates are extremely high, with one study (Jeng et al 2006) finding that 83.3% of the women in study having regular intercourse with orgasm at one year review, and and many studies achieving 100% intercourse at or before the completion of the study (Biswas & Ratnam 1995, ter Kuile et al 2007, Reamy 1982).
+3) Systematic Desensitisation – This is graded exposure to vaginal penetration, often by the use of a series of different sized dilators (essentially dildos) or the insertion of fingers (1finger, then 2 fingers etc).
+This is accompanied by relaxation exercises to counter the tensing which comes with vaginismus.
+In addition, often new thought patterns will be introduced.
+Most commonly the relaxation and new thoughts are taught in a session with a hypnotherapist or Cognitive behavioural therapist and then put into practice in private at home.
+Success rates are extremely high.
+With one study (Jeng et al 2006) finding that 83.3% of the women in study having regular intercourse with orgasm at one year review, and many studies achieving 100% intercourse at or before the completion of the study (Biswas & Ratnam 1995, ter Kuile et al 2007, Reamy 1982).

 4) Surgery – Hymenectomy is the most common approach which has been employed, evidence suggests that for Vaginismus it simply does not work (Katz & Tabisel 2001).